soggybag/Front-end-Web-Class-4/README.md

 Think of margins as pushing neighboring boxes away from each other.

 Horizontal margins add, while vertical margins overlap.

+### Percent sizes

+You can set the size of an element in %.
+This unit is a percent of the parent element.
+For example

+`width:50%`

+Sets the width of an element to 50% of the width of the parent element.

+### calc()

+Use calc() to apply simple mathematical calculations to your CSS values.
+Calc() supports: +, -, *, and /.

+The beauty of calc() is it allows you to mix units!
+For example:

+`calc(100% - 2em)`

+or

+`calc(200px - 1em * 2)`

+Consider how the box model works, then think about calc() and how it can solve some of the situations

-## 3 - Box model demo
+## 2 - Box model demo

 ...

-## 4 - Float
+## 3 - Float

 Float uses a completely different method to position elements on the screen.
 Use float to layout pages where elements have to be positioned side by side.